Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 - Preparation: Unwrap, remove leaves and thorns below the waterline.

-- Deep Water Soaking: Place in a deep bucket of warm water (approx. 37-43°C) with flower food, ensuring the water level is as high as possible.
-Warm water aids faster absorption.
+- Deep Water Soaking: Place them in a deep bucket of warm water (about 37-43°C) with preservative, with the water level as high as possible.
+Warm water helps faster water absorption.

-- Placement: Leave in a cool, dark, draft-free place to absorb water for at least 1-2 hours or overnight, allowing them to fully hydrate and perk up.
+- Placement: Let them sit and absorb water in a cool, dark, draft-free place for at least 1-2 hours or overnight, allowing them to fully hydrate and perk up.

-- Transfer to Vase: After reviving, transfer to a display vase with room temperature clean water containing flower food.
+- Transfer to Vase: After reviving, transfer them to a display vase with room temperature fresh water and preservative.

 The outer "guard petals" serve a protective role during shipping and handling.
-They might look slightly bruised or discolored.
+They might appear slightly bruised or discolored.
 You can choose to keep or remove these guard petals based on personal preference.
-Removing them will expose the inner bloom, often allowing the flower to open faster and appear larger.
-If the guard petals are severely damaged or unsightly, they can be carefully peeled off; if done gently, this usually doesn't harm the flower's health.
-Keeping intact guard petals can help slow down the opening speed of the bloom.
+Removing them will expose the inner part of the flower, often making the bloom open faster and appear larger.
+If the guard petals are severely damaged or unsightly, they can be carefully peeled off; if done carefully, this generally does not affect the flower's health.
+Keeping intact guard petals helps to slow down the flower's opening speed.

-Roses need a lot of water.
-Always maintain a sufficient water level (covering at least 2/3 of the stem).
-Low water levels easily lead to insufficient absorption and drooping heads.
+Roses require a lot of water.
+Be sure to maintain an ample water level (covering at least 2/3 of the stem).
+A low water level can easily lead to insufficient water absorption and drooping heads.

-Rose "bent neck" is usually caused by blocked vessels in the stem, preventing water from reaching the flower head.
-Try these remedies:
+Rose "bent neck" is usually caused by clogged vessels in the stem, preventing water from reaching the flower head.
+You can try first aid:

-- Re-cut Stems: Re-cut stems underwater (at least 2-3cm) to ensure a fresh opening.
+- Re-trim Stems: Re-cut the stems underwater (at least 2-3cm) to ensure a fresh cut.

 - Warm Water Soak: Place in warm water for about 30-60 minutes to see if they recover.

-- Check for Air Embolism: Cutting stems underwater is key for prevention.
+- Check for Air Lock: Cutting stems underwater is key to prevention.

-- Wrap for Support: If severe, wrap with newspaper to help support upright posture, then soak in deep water.
+- Wrap for Support: In severe cases, wrap with newspaper to help them stand upright, then soak in deep water.

-- Submerge Flower Head?: This method is controversial; it might work but increases the risk of rot.
-Use caution and ensure drying afterward.
+- Submerge Flower Head?: This method is controversial; it might be effective but also increases the risk of rot.
+Use with caution and ensure it's dried afterward.

-If ineffective, the flower may be severely dehydrated or aged.
+If ineffective, the flower may already be severely dehydrated or aged.

-- Petal Edges Turning Black/Brown: Could be due to physical damage, dehydration, ethylene exposure, or early Botrytis (gray mold).
-Check care routine, remove damaged petals.
+- Petal Edges Turning Black/Brown: May be due to physical damage, dehydration, ethylene, or early stages of botrytis.
+Check care, remove damaged petals.

-- Buds Not Opening: May be due to variety characteristics, being harvested too early, dehydration, temperature issues, or incorrect preservative solution.
-Ensure adequate water and energy (use preservative with sugar).
+- Buds Not Opening: May be due to varietal characteristics, being harvested too early, dehydration, temperature, or incorrect preservative solution.
+Ensure sufficient water and energy (use preservative with sugar).

-For other popular flowers in Hong Kong, understanding their characteristics allows for targeted fresh flower care for better results.
+For other popular flowers in Hong Kong, understanding their characteristics for targeted flower care yields better results.

 Lily

-- Remove Anthers: Mature lily anthers shed large amounts of pollen, which easily stains petals, clothes, or furniture and is hard to clean.
-It's recommended to carefully remove them with tweezers or fingers before they mature and split open (usually when the flower is half-open).
-This is mainly to prevent pollen stains; it has little effect on vase life and might even help extend it slightly.
+- Remove Anthers: Mature lily anthers release a large amount of pollen, which can easily stain petals, clothing, or furniture and is difficult to clean.
+It is recommended to carefully remove the anthers with tweezers or fingers before they mature and dehisce (usually when the flower is half-open).
+The main purpose of this operation is to prevent pollen contamination; it has little effect on the length of the blooming period and may even help extend the viewing time.

-- Ethylene Sensitive: Keep strictly away from ripe fruit.
+- Ethylene Sensitive: Be sure to keep away from ripe fruit.

-- Water Level: Maintain a moderate water level.
+- Water Level: Maintain a medium water level.

-- Leaves: Promptly remove submerged and yellowing leaves.
+- Leaves: Promptly remove submerged and yellowed leaves.

 Carnation

-- Extremely Ethylene Sensitive: Highly sensitive to ethylene; even trace amounts cause wilting.
+- Extremely Ethylene Sensitive: Extremely sensitive to ethylene; even trace amounts can cause wilting.
 Must be kept strictly away from fruit.

 -

-Trimming Nodes: There are differing opinions on the best place to cut carnation stems.
-Some suggest cutting diagonally slightly above a node (the raised ring on the stem), while others recommend cutting between two nodes.
-Whichever method is chosen, using a sharp tool for a diagonal cut and ensuring a clean cut is most important.
+Trimming Stem Nodes: There are different opinions on the best place to trim carnation stems.
+Some suggest cutting at an angle slightly above a node (the raised ring-like structure on the stem), while others recommend cutting between two nodes.
+Regardless of the chosen method, using a sharp tool to make an angled cut and ensuring the cut is smooth is most important.

-- Water Level: Stems are quite fleshy; water level should not be too high when placed in water, and avoid spraying the flowers directly to prevent petal rot.
-Change water frequently and remove submerged leaves to maintain water quality and extend vase life.
+- Water Level: Stems are quite succulent; the water level should not be too high when placed in water, and flowers should not be sprayed directly to avoid petal rot.
+Water needs to be changed frequently, and submerged leaves removed to maintain water quality and extend the blooming period.

 Tulip

-- Continuous Growth & Phototropism: Will grow taller in water and bend towards light; this is normal.
+- Continuous Growth and Phototropism: They will grow taller in water and bend towards light, which is normal.

-- Prefers Cold Water: Favors cool environments and cold water, which helps maintain turgidity and slow opening.
+- Prefers Cold Water: Prefers cool environments and cold water, which helps keep them upright and slows opening.

-- Water Change & Stem Cutting: Requires frequent water changes and stem re-cutting.
+- Change Water and Trim Stems: Needs frequent water changes and stem re-trimming.

-- Dealing with Bending: If stems become soft and bent, wrap in newspaper to support upright, then soak in cold water for a few hours to help recovery.
+- Dealing with Bending: If stems are soft and bent, wrap with newspaper to straighten, then soak in cold water for a few hours to help them recover.

 - Water Level: Prefers shallow water.
-The water level in the vase doesn't need to be deep, about 5 cm (2 inches) is sufficient, ensuring the stem ends are submerged but avoiding excessively high levels.
+The water level in the vase does not need to be too deep, about 5 cm (2 inches) is sufficient, ensuring the stem ends are submerged but avoiding overly high water levels.

 Hydrangea

-- Extremely Thirsty: Large flower heads and leaves transpire heavily, very prone to wilting from dehydration.
+- Extremely Water-Needy: Large flower heads and numerous leaves lead to strong transpiration; very prone to wilting from water loss.

-- Maintain High Water Level: Always keep the water level high.
+- Maintain High Water Level: Always maintain a high water level.

-- Frequent Misting: Petals and leaves benefit from frequent misting for humidity, especially in dry environments.
+- Frequent Misting: Petals and leaves benefit from frequent misting, especially in dry environments.

-- Reviving Wilted Flowers: "Full body bath"—submerge the entire stem (including the flower head) in cold water for about 20-30 minutes to help recovery.
+- First Aid for Wilting: "Full body bath" – submerge the entire stem (including the flower head) in cold water for about 20-30 minutes to help it recover.

 -

-Treating Stem Ends: Besides the standard 45-degree diagonal cut, some special treatments for hydrangeas include:
+Treating Stem Ends: Besides the standard 45-degree angle cut, there are some special treatments for hydrangeas:

-(1) Dipping in Alum Powder: Dip the freshly cut stem end (about half an inch) into alum powder (available in spice sections), believed to aid water absorption.
+(1) Dip in Alum Powder: Dip the freshly cut stem end (about half an inch) into alum powder (available in spice sections), believed to promote water absorption.

-(2) Hot Water Treatment: Dip the stem ends into boiling water for about 20-30 seconds, said to dissolve sap that blocks water uptake.
+(2) Hot Water Treatment: Dip the stem end into boiling water for about 20-30 seconds, said to dissolve sap that obstructs water absorption.

-(3) Cross-shaped Cut: To increase the water absorption surface area.
+(3) Cross-shaped Cut: To increase the water absorption surface.

-- Leaf Management: Many thin leaves; crucial to remove those below waterline to prevent rot.
+- Leaf Handling: Many thin leaves; be sure to remove leaves below the waterline to prevent rotting.

-- High Water Quality Requirement: Needs frequent water changes and use of flower food.
+- High Water Quality Requirement: Needs frequent water changes and preservative.

-- Sequential Blooming: Buds open from bottom to top; promptly remove faded flowers.
+- Gradual Opening: Buds open from bottom to top; promptly remove wilted flowers.

 Gerbera Daisy